Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 Weather Conditions Hiking Rainbow Mountain

-Regardless of the season, the high-altitude result in cooler temperatures than other areas of Peru, so it’s important to plan ahead of time and pack appropriately.
+Regardless of the season, the high altitude results in cooler temperatures than other areas of Peru, so it’s important to plan ahead of time and pack appropriately.

 When I visited Peru in October, I was wearing pants and a light shirt during the day in Cusco.
-During my hike to Rainbow mountain I wore a windbreaker, sweatshirt with long-sleeve shirt underneath, leggings, and thick socks.
-I did not pack a hat or gloves, but it was very cold on the hike and many other including my guide had a hat and gloves.
+During my hike to Rainbow Mountain, I wore a windbreaker, a sweatshirt with a long-sleeve shirt underneath, leggings, and thick socks.
+I did not pack a hat or gloves, but it was very cold on the hike and many others including my guide wore a hat and gloves.

 Rainbow Mountain Packing List